Skip to main content

 Advanced Paralegal Certificate in Family Law I: From "I do" to "Divorce granted."

 The APC Family Law courses will prepare you to apply the skills you have obtained through your paralegal certificate course, or experience in the legal field, to the practice of family law.
-In this class we will take a case involving the primary conservatorship of children, allegations of parental alienation, possession of and access to the children, relocation during the pendency of the case, and division of the marital estate from the initial client intake through the jury and bench trial.
+In this class we will take a case involving the primary conservatorship of children, allegations of parental alienation, possession of and access to the children, and division of the marital estate from the initial client intake through the jury and bench trial.
 Skills covered will include:

 1. Client intake;